Unveiling Palermo: A Comprehensive Guide to the Best Attractions, Food & Hidden Gems

 Key features include the Royal Tombs, which house the remains of several Sicilian monarchs, and the treasury, home to priceless religious artifacts.
 The crypt, where you can explore the burial places of various aristocrats, is a quiet, solemn part of the cathedral.
 Don’t miss the rooftop walk, offering sweeping views of Palermo and the surrounding areas.

 The cathedral is open daily, typically from 9:00 AM to 6:00 PM.
 However, hours can vary, especially around holidays, so it’s best to check in advance.
 To avoid crowds, consider visiting early in the morning or late in the afternoon.
 Entrance is free, but fees apply for accessing specific areas, such as the rooftop and treasury.
+Remember to dress modestly, covering shoulders and knees, as it is a place of worship.

 Norman Palace & Palatine Chapel: A Masterpiece of Artistry

 The Norman Palace, once the seat of Sicilian kings, is a significant symbol of Palermo’s medieval history.
 It was not just a royal residence but also the administrative heart of Sicily during the Norman period.
-Today, the Palatine Chapel within the palace stands as one of the finest examples of medieval Christian architecture.
+Today, the Palatine Chapel within the palace stands as one of the finest examples of medieval Christian oarchitecture.
 Its stunning mosaics—an intricate blend of Byzantine, Arab, and Norman styles—portray religious scenes in brilliant gold and vibrant colors.

 As you explore the Royal Apartments, you’ll encounter ornate rooms once inhabited by Sicilian royalty.
 The Punic walls, remnants of an ancient fortification, add an intriguing historical layer to the palace.